Bwipo: Team Liquid

 In November, after the conclusion of Worlds 2021, Team Liquid announced that they had acquired Bwipo from Fnatic, ending his four-year tenure with his original team, and moving to North America to play in the LCS.
 The season started out with the Lock-In tournament, which Team Liquid won.
 Bwipo and Team Liquid finished the regular season in first place with a 14–4 record.
 However, they finished 3rd place in the spring playoffs, losing to both 100 Thieves and Evil Geniuses.
+For the 2023 season, Bwipo was moved off the team's starting roster and continued on Team Liquid as a streamer.